RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/loaders_and_bootloaders/intro.md

 We cannot just run a driver on metal like that.
 We need to have a program that boots up the machine before running our driver(our no-std file).

 And for this purpose, we introduce two new parties : **Loaders** and **Bootloaders**.
+Our firmware needs to get loaded into memory by either the Loader or the Bootloader.

 ## Difference between a loader and a bootloader.